i0dheerajdileep/fhir-demographics/README.md

     Open your web browser and go to [http://localhost:8090](http://localhost:8090).

-## Usage

-Describe how users can interact with your project.
-Include information on:

-- API endpoints for FHIR demographics
-- Sample requests and responses
-- Any additional configuration or customization

-## Acknowledgments

-- Mention any libraries, tools, or people whose code or work you have used or appreciated.

-## Troubleshooting

-Include common issues and their solutions here.

 ## Contact

-If you have any questions or concerns, feel free to contact [your-email@example.com](mailto:i.dheerajdileep@gmail.com).
+If you have any questions or concerns, feel free to contact [i.dheerajdileep@gmail.com](mailto:i.dheerajdileep@gmail.com).